Last modified: 31 January 2022

 Do we collect information from children?

-Our website is not intended for children under 16 years of age.
-We do not knowingly collect personal information from an individual under age 16.
-If you are under the age of 16, please do not submit any personal information through the website.
-If you have reason to believe that we may have accidentally received personal information from an individual under age 16, please contact us immediately at email@example.com.
+Our Website is not intended for children under 16 years of age.
+We do not knowingly collect personal data from an individual under age 16.
+If you are under the age of 16, please do not submit any personal data through the Website.
+If we learn we have collected or received personal data from a child under 16 without verification of parental consent, we will delete that information.
+If you have reason to believe that we may have accidentally received personal data from an individual under age 16, please contact us immediately at email@example.com.